You’ve probably heard of “flow states” as they’ve always been represented as “peak” experiences.

-The state of Flow refers to moments of rapt attention and absorption, when you are fully, consciously focused on the task or moment at hand.
+Flow state is when you are fully present with the task at hand, where the self-critique of the narrative mind totally deactivates.
+The state of Flow refers to temporary moments of rapt attention and absorption, when you are fully focused on the task at hand – a concentration cruise control.